 Philip: Tell us about how you train, who are you working with and what are your training goals?
 Do you have moves you’re working to perfect right now?

-Chase James: Right now, I train with some of the best talent in the PNW at the Buddy Wayne Academy, if you know anything about BWA, it’s that everyone who attends there is very dedicated and determined to push not only ourselves but our training partners to continuously get better and keep growing.
+Showcase Chase James: Right now, I train with some of the best talents in the PNW at the Buddy Wayne Academy, if you know anything about BWA, it’s that everyone who attends there is very dedicated and determined to push not only ourselves but our training partners to continuously get better and keep growing.
 The school has produced a lot of commonly seen northwest names like King Khash, Cody Chhun, Randy Hawkins, Danika Della Rouge, and so many more talented guys and gals.

 Philip: What does your training look like?
 Both for wrestling, in the gym, food?